 The Last Visit requires you to uncover the secrets of the manor.
 Some parts of the house are not anymore accessible, and the whole place is ruined.
 The evil cellar is still accessible, but the fatal actions take place in a room that was not important in the old game.
 Muhahahahah!!......

 You won’t have troubles with the puzzles (they are all inventory – based), except that you may encounter a problem due to the limited light sources.
-Hopefully your eyes will get used to this dark game.
+For example, () I had troubles locating the rope in the tower only because it is too dark to see it; hopefully your eyes will get familiar with this dark game().

 What disappointed me most about The Last Visit, is that its shortness left me wanting more, which in itself is not a bad thing.

 For those that haven’t played the older version: Go GET it !!